skilld-labs/kaizer/scripts/theme-generator/README.md

 Based on [Breakpoints in Drupal](https://www.drupal.org/docs/theming-drupal/working-with-breakpoints-in-drupal) you have already pre-defined `theme_name.breakpoints.yml` file in theme with some pre-defined breakpoints after installation of your new theme.
 Of course your custom design system can have own breakpoints system, but if it's not - you can simply use default breakpoints provided by our theme generator.
-You also can use breakpoints from CSS or JS.
+And you can use those breakpoints from CSS or JS.

 Usage in CSS:
 ```